liam-clifford/sendgrid-spark-email-automation/README.md

 # sendgrid-spark-email-automation
-`send_email_notification` is a wrapper function, built on top of the [SendGrid](https://github.com/sendgrid/sendgrid-python) Python library, that makes it easier to send custom email notifications via Sendgrid and record them through Spark.
-It provides various optional parameters that allow users to personalize the recipient list, subject line, and email body, as well as provide desired debugging attributes.
+`send_email_notification` is a wrapper function, built on top of the [SendGrid](https://github.com/sendgrid/sendgrid-python) Python library, that aims to make it easier to send custom email notifications via Sendgrid/record them in a Database through Spark.
+It also provides various optional parameters that allow users to personalize the recipient list, subject line, and email body.

 # Table of Contents
 - [Prerequisites](#prerequisites)